Brown University, Middle East Studies

 |Location:||Rhode Island, United States|

-- A brief cover letter stating the applicant's academic field, area of specialization, and a short summary of the proposed work during the appointment period.
+A brief cover letter stating your academic field, area of specialization, interest in the theme, and proposed research and writing during the fellowship period.